What You Need To Know About GCC High Feature Parity

 Businesses considering migrating their organization to the GCC High environment must understand the feature parity differences in compliance between GCC High and GCC and Commercial.
 Although GCC High generally lags behind Commercial Microsoft 365 in releasing new features, organizations can stay up-to-date with available resources.

-Agile IT was one of the first partners selected by Microsoft to license and manage GCC High and Azure Government.
+Agile IT was one of the first partners picked by Microsoft for GCC High and Azure Government licensing and management.
 We stay updated on every aspect of the Microsoft cloud and proactively inform our clients about the changes that impact them the most through our AgileAdvisor program.
-To find out how we can help your organization stay at the leading edge, contact us today.
+Discover how we can help you stay on the leading edge, contact us today.

 Published on: .